Climax Series: Current format

 The first stage is a best-of-three series involving the regular season's second- and third-place finishers, with all games played at the second-place team's home field.
 The winner of this series goes on to face the league's pennant-winner in the final stage.
 This series is best-of-six.
 The league champion is awarded a one-win advantage as well as home field advantage for the entire series, unlike most professional leagues where a 5-game playoff series runs 2-2-1 or 2-3 or a 7-game playoff series that runs 2-3-2 with the higher seed receiving the extra game.
 The winning teams advance to the Japan Series, where they compete against one another.
-Unlike MLB, NPB games may end in a tie if there is no winner after 12 innings of play.
+Unlike Major League Baseball (MLB), NPB games may end in a tie if there is no winner after 12 innings of play.
 If a Climax Series game results in a tie, the win is credited to neither team.
 If this causes the series to end in a tie, the higher-seeded team advances.

 Results

-The league champions were knocked out of the Climax Series and therefore didn't advance to the Japan Series six times total, three times in each the PL and CL.
+League champions advanced through the Climax Series to the Japan Series in all but seven cases.
+Of the seven, four were from the Central League and three were from the Pacific League and five went on to win the Japan Series.